Are you interested in getting involved in the community?

 Citizens on Patrol

 Are you interested in being a part of a Citizens on Patrol (COP) program for Bruderheim?
-The hours you volunteer are flexible depending on the hours you are available.
+The hours you volunteer are flexible depending on when you are available.
 The program could involve patrolling, surveillance reporting, etc. It will run with the help of the Fort Saskatchewan Police Detachment.
-For more information regarding the Alberta Citizens on Patrol Program you can check out this website http://www.acopa.ca.

 Seniors Snow Removal Assistance Program

-The Town of Bruderheim and Family and Community Support Services are seeking volunteers for our Seniors Snow Removal Assistance Program this winter.
+The Town of Bruderheim and Family and Community Support Services seek volunteers for our Seniors Snow Removal Assistance Program each winter.

 This program is very important to those in our community who are unable to clear pathways and driveways of snow, resulting in difficulty safely leaving the home for shopping, medical or social outings.

-Throughout the year, the Town of Bruderheim offers more than 10 community events!
-Volunteer support is critical to the success of these events.
+Throughout the year, the Town of Bruderheim offers many community events - volunteer support is critical.